George William Stockwell

 The Reading Mercury carried an obituary

-George lies buried in Tyne Cot Cemetery, Zonnebeke, West Flanders, Belgium.
+George’s grave is unknown.
+He is commemorated on the Tyne Cot Memorial, Zonnebeke, West Flanders, Belgium (Panel 92).
 He was survived by his father and step-mother.
 He never married.

 Researcher and Author: John Vickers